Home | The Boat | First Mate | Admiral | Guestbook

 As Donald and I were talking I recalled the days when I was taking care of Mother.
 She had Alzheimer's so there was plenty of time to consider options for life after caretaking.
 At first I wanted a sailboat, dreaming of long voyages and sunlit anchorages.

 Then dieting via physician removal of parts, aka cancer, followed by chemo and some serious reckoning ensued.
 Those days of unending strength are behind me now so I adjusted.
 The sailboat became a trawler and decisions about the future were contemplated.
-Eventually I found my Seaweed, but that's not what I suggested to Donald.
+Eventually I found my Seaweed, but that is not what I suggested to Donald.

-He's a sailor, but otherwise seems normal. (insert laughter)
+He is a sailor, but otherwise seems normal. (insert laughter)

-As far as planning goes, I believe he should start shopping online now for the cruising guides to any place he considers worth visiting.
+As far as planning goes, I believe Donald should start shopping online now for the cruising guides to any place he considers worth visiting.
 For the price of a book he can learn what to expect, places of interest and more.
 And we are boaters on a budget, so that means that the desires are always larger than the budget.

 Create a Cruising Library

 You may wonder what books to select.
 Well, really that depends on your intended cruising grounds.
 For me, that's the east coast and Caribbean.
 For you, it may be the San Juan's and Sea of Cortez.
-As you read online sites you'll find some books repeatedly mentioned.
+As you read online sites you will find some books repeatedly mentioned.
 If it piques your interest, buy it used.

 Budget boaters do not pay retail, nor buy new when used is available.